opendilab/GoBigger/docs/en/source/tutorial/space.rst

     * We will normalize this point to ensure that its length will not more than 1.

 * action_type: Int
-    * -1 means no actions
+    * -1 means no actions.
+It will remain speed in the last frame.
     * 0 means eject spore on given direction, and move on given direction
     * 1 means split into several balls, and move on given direction
     * 2 means stop and gather all your balls together